Hitman told associates he would take out target with ‘one shot to head’

 Fingerprint

 Det Insp Gallagher said the time is based on the time zone of the particular user so it can’t be said to be fact.
-Arakas’ DNA was subsequently identified on his phone.
+Arakas’s DNA was subsequently identified on his phone.

 The court heard that the information on the handwritten note found tallied with the above evidence.
 On the back of the page were 15-digit code numbers written alongside the user names, which would have been the codes needed to enter the phone.The defendant’s fingerprint was found on this page.